-Pistachio Pesto is by far the best, most flavorful pesto I’ve ever tried!
+Pistachio pesto is the best, most flavorful pesto recipe I’ve ever tried!

 Pesto can be any combination of cheese, nuts, leaves, and olive oil.
 This makes it perfect summer fare because you can pick the leaves right out of your garden or farmer’s market and you don’t have to heat anything up.